danth/stylix/README.md

 If you would like to disable all Home Manager activity for a user, you can set `stylix.homeManagerIntegration.autoImport = false`, then manually import the Home Manager module for the users for which it should be enabled.

+Note that if the wallpaper image for a user is different to the rest of the system, a separate theme will always be generated for them, even though their `base16Scheme` option has not been overridden.
+If you want that user to follow the system theme while having a different wallpaper, you will need to manually copy the system theme into their configuration.
+(This behaviour is necessary as otherwise it would be impossible to use a generated theme for a user while having a manually created theme for the rest of the system.)

 ## Turning targets on and off